Should You Marinate Teriyaki?

 Marinating Times for Seafood

-A shorter bath preserves the natural sweetness of fish and shellfish.
+A shorter marination time preserves the natural sweetness of seafood while allowing teriyaki flavors to shine.

 Risk of Over-Salting in Teriyaki Marination

-Many cooks keep a bottle of low-sodium soy sauce on hand for lighter results.
+Many experienced cooks keep a bottle of low-sodium soy sauce in their kitchen for more controlled, lighter results.

 Sugar Content Leading to Burning